upc-ghs/modpath-rw/README.md

     meson test --verbose --no-rebuild -C builddir
 ```

+### Windows binary
+A Windows executable is available at the folder `wbin/`.
+The latest version of the [Windows executable](https://github.com/upc-ghs/modpath-rw/blob/develop/wbin/mpathrw.exe) is built with mingw-w64 `gfortran`, with static linking of libraries, meaning that the executable bundles all the necessary Fortran libraries (e.g., OpenMP).

+**Note**: This new Windows executable replaces the [former executable](https://github.com/upc-ghs/modpath-rw/blob/develop/wbin/mpathrw_e216a4d.exe) generated with the Intel compiler and Visual Studio, which will remain as legacy updated until commit [e216a4d](https://github.com/upc-ghs/modpath-rw/commit/e216a4d483f13a8dbf5a26c630e613fe0e83c351) (see below).

-### Visual Studio
+#### Visual Studio and Intel Compiler
 The folder `msvs` contains the project and solution files generated with Visual Studio 2022 on a Windows system.

-### Windows binary
 An executable file and complementary `dll`'s providing the OpenMP library are available at the folder `wbin/`.
 Users can make easy use of these files at a system level by extending the `PATH` environment variable, adding their specific address to the `wbin/` folder (as [here](https://www.itprotoday.com/windows-server/how-can-i-add-new-folder-my-system-path) or [here](https://windowsloop.com/how-to-add-to-windows-path/)).

 The necessary `dll`'s can also be installed from the Intel and Visual Studio redistributables (`x64`), respectively:

  - [Intel Fortran Compiler Runtime for Windows](https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html)
  - [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)

+**Note**: The Windows executable generated with the Intel compiler and Visual Studio will remain as legacy, updated until commit [e216a4d](https://github.com/upc-ghs/modpath-rw/commit/e216a4d483f13a8dbf5a26c630e613fe0e83c351).

 ## Input files
 Details about the configuration of input files are provided in the program [Documentation of Input-Output](doc/modpath-rw_IO_v100_.pdf).
 It is recommended to follow this document closely with the [Description of Model Input and Output of MODPATH-v7](doc/MODPATH_7_io.pdf).